gravitational/careers/challenges/platform/troubleshooting.md

 It's OK to ask the interview team questions; we'll do our best to provide hints or help steer the investigation if the investigation is going in the wrong direction.

+# Scoring
+The session will be attended by a panel of team member, who will participate in the troubleshooting session.
+After the session, each team member will privately submit a vote of +1 or -2 within our tracking system along with comments.
+With your permission, we will record the zoom meeting incase any panel member cannot attend or any panel member needs to leave part way through the meeting.
+Any recordings will be deleted once each panel member has submitted their feedback.

+## What we look for
+- How the candidate reacts under pressure.
+- How the candidate communicates their thought process while troubleshooting.
+- The troubleshooting approach, compared to the level being applied for (the team will expect more from a senior candidate than a junior candidate).
+- How the problems are solved.

+# Tips
+- It's not necessary to complete every problem.
+These are difficult problems to solve.
+- It's easy to get hung up or stuck on an individual problem, don't be afraid to move on.
+- Use any tools or resources you would use during your normal work day.
+- We'll provide tips during the session if you get off course.